mzilin/streamix-microservices-hub/README.md

 ![Status](https://img.shields.io/badge/status-in_progress-F5C910?label=Status)

-This repository serves as the **central hub** for the **Video Streaming Platform (VSP)**, a cloud-native, microservices-based application designed to deliver a scalable, reliable and high-performance video streaming experience.
+This repository serves as the **central hub** for **Streamix**, a cloud-native, microservices-based application designed to deliver a scalable, reliable and high-performance video streaming experience.

 It provides an overview of the system architecture and links to all individual microservices, acting as the single entry point for developers, maintainers and reviewers.